determined-ai/determined/docs/tutorials/metadata-logging.rst

  Arbitrary Metadata Logging
 ############################

-This tutorial demonstrates how to use Arbitrary Metadata Logging in Determined AI to log custom metadata for your experiments.
+This tutorial demonstrates how to log custom metadata for your experiments.

 **Why Use Arbitrary Metadata Logging?**

 Arbitrary Metadata Logging allows you to:

 -  Capture experiment-specific information beyond standard metrics
 -  Compare and analyze custom data across experiments
 -  Filter and sort experiments based on custom metadata

 ******************
  Logging Metadata